kazaamjt/Eikobot/docs/language_overview.md

 Another usefull function in the standard library is the `inspect` function.
 It can be used to print objects to the screen in the examples that follow.

+## The deploy command

+The deploy command first compiles the model, then exports it to a set of tasks and finaly, it executes the tasks, a.k.a. it the deploys the reosurces.

+This requires the resources in the model to have handlers, a more advanced topic discussed later in this overview.

+At any rate, the `deploy` command syntax is like that of the `compile` command:

 ## Comments